Aravind0510/Protectin--youth/README.md

 This is our project for a  Hackathon conducted by Devpost .
 Theme of this project is Protecting-youth , we give solution as a app . this app give mental support , physical health support , Academic counselling , online safety, and community forums.

-1.Mental health support -   We offer access to mental health resources, including counseling services, hotlines, and peer support groups We encourage open conversations about mental health and work to reduce it and make them in well in life
+1.Mental health support -   We offer access to mental health resources, including counseling services, hotlines, and peer support groups We encourage open conversations about mental health and work to reduce it .

-2. Online safety -  We Provide Teach digital literacy and responsible online behavior to help young people navigate the internet safely and Promote cybersecurity practices to protect against online threats and cyberbullying and control their activity.
+2. Online safety -  We Provide Teach digital literacy and responsible online behavior to help young people navigate the internet safely and Promote cybersecurity practices to protect against online threats and cyberbullying .

 3. Physical health  - Promote a balanced diet and regular physical activity.
 Encourage adequate sleep and stress management practices.